JacksonNace/JacksonNace/README.md

 - 🌱 I am currently studying for my Microsoft AZ-900 exam.
 - 📫 You reach reach me through email at jacksonnace964@gmail.com or LinkedIn at https://www.linkedin.com/in/jacksonnace/

-One goal of mine is creating a Tutor Management System in Angular, Java, MySQL, and Swagger for additonal API documentation.
-Another one of my goals is contributing to open source projects, which I plan to do over Christmas break.